-Clinical Counseling Psychology also requires a 3.0 GPA for all completed psychology classes.
+\Clinical Counseling Psychology also requires a 3.0 GPA for all completed psychology classes.

-A faculty Admissions Committee will evaluate completed applications for admission.
+An Admissions Committee of faculty from the specific program evaluate completed applications for admission.
 The Committee seeks to admit students with the potential for successful performance at the graduate level and considers all materials submitted.